Capital Projects Update

 Winter 2024 Update

-Western Corridor Pipeline:
+Western Corridor Pipeline

 Trenching for the 60-inch steel pipeline started in December.
 The trencher started near Interstate 49 just north of the JB Hunt campus and proceeded eastward across South Dixieland Street towards HWY 71.
 Trenching is expected to start west of Interstate 49 along the north side of HWY 612 in February.
 The casing pipe for a few of the road crossings has been delivered, and major shipments of the 60-inch diameter steel pipe should start to be strung along the alignment in late February.

-Western Corridor Pump Station:
+Western Corridor Pump Station

 Because of the holiday season and winter weather, things have been moving a little slower lately at the pump station.
 However, there has been some progress on damp proofing and backfilling the concrete trench structure and getting the generator pads constructed.
 Pipes and other materials are also beginning to arrive at the site in preparation for constructing the concrete slabs in the pump station building.